|www.ethanwiner.com - since 1997|

 The concerto-40.wav file (4 MB) is a soft passage from my Cello Concerto with the noise mixed in at -40 dB.
 Since this passage is very soft, mostly around -25 and peaking at -15 dB, the noise is only 15 to 25 dB below the music.
 Everyone will easily hear where the noise starts and stops.

-The file men_at_work1-40.wav (3 MB) is a section from the "industrial" pop tune Men At Work I recorded recently, with the noise mixed in at -40.
+The file men_at_work1-40.wav (3 MB) is a section from the "industrial" pop tune Men At Work I wrote for one of my company's educational videos, with the noise mixed in at -40.
 I had planned to create other versions with the noise at ever-softer levels as above, but it's barely audible (if at all) even at this relatively high level so I didn't bother.

 The men_at_work2-40.wav file (4 MB) is a different section from the same pop tune that's slightly softer sounding, which potentially makes the noise at -40 dB a little easier to notice.